Architecture: History & Theory 2 (11022.1)

-Upon successful completion of this unit, students will have comprehensive knowledge about continuity and discontinuity architectural themes that emerged because of the clash between universal aspects of modernization and traditions of architecture.
+Upon successful completion of this unit, students will have comprehensive knowledge about the continuity and discontinuity of architectural idea that emerged over the course of the 20th Century in relation to the clash between various movements and traditions in architecture.
 The students will also have a broad knowledge about how historical issues inform design.

 Prerequisites11016 BE: History and Culture.

 Equivalent units9775 History & Theory 2: Modernity & 20th Century Architecture.

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|